Salt Lake City Personal Injury Lawyer

 What is the statute of limitations for filing a personal injury claim?

-In Utah, you have four years from the date of the injury to file your Salt Lake City personal injury claim.
-For cases against the government, you have one year from the date of your injury.
+In Utah, you have four years from the date of the accident to file your Salt Lake City personal injury claim.
+For cases against the government, you have one year.

 What if I can’t afford an attorney?